 - Appraise the economic impact of exploration and colonization on Europe

-- Complete History 101 by watching videos, taking short quizzes and completing practice exams.
+- Complete History 101 by watching video lessons and taking short quizzes.

 - Take the credit-granting History 101 exam on our site.